Access, equity & fairness policy

 • All stakeholders will be treated with respect in a workplace and learning environment free of harassment and intimidation;

-• All personnel and learner decisions will be fair, reasonable, non-discriminatory and based on merit;
+• All personnel and student decisions will be fair, reasonable, non-discriminatory and based on merit;

 • No individual or group will be treated less favourably than another;